AAugustine/chat-bots/README.md

 ## Projects

+### Art AI Chatbot
+A Node.js application that generates images using OpenAI's DALL-E 3 model.
+Users can enter text descriptions and receive AI-generated images based on their prompts.
+This project includes:
+- OpenAI DALL-E 3 integration
+- Real-time image generation
+- Simple and responsive UI

 ### dog-bot
 An old Google Apps script bot that generated a random dog picture in Google Hangouts Chat.
 Relic from my days at Red Hat, where somtimes you just needed to see a random dog to brighten your day.
 Simple, yet effective.